1coderookie/Kobra2NeoInsights/docs/hardware/mainboard.md

 ## TriGorilla V_4.0.1 (Stock)

 The stock mainboard is the "TriGorilla V_4.0.1".
-It's a 32bit 24V mainboard with a GigaDevice MCU labeled as "GD32F303" which seems to be an ARM Cortex-M4 with 120MHz, 512K flash and 64K SRAM.
+It's a 32bit 24V mainboard with a GigaDevice MCU labeled as "GD32F303" which seems to be an ARM Cortex-M4 with 120MHz, 1024k Flash and 96k RAM.

 It offers a microSD card reader, a USB-C connector and a 10 pin connector for adding the control unit.
 The mainboard comes with TMC2208(?) silent stepper drivers *soldered* onto the board (so they can't be just swapped out!).